alanng10/class-lang/Docue/Article/Word/a.md

 Word "section" has meaning that is info block.

-Word "traverse" has meaning that is pass node link.
+Word "verse" has meaning that is pass node link.

 Word "virtual" has meaning that is ported state.